SpagoAsparago/kingdom-of-ds-hacking.github.io/docs/generation-v/guides/bw_b2w2-using_ctrmap/bw_b2w2-using_ctrmap.md

   - `Display type`:
  * Flags:
   - `Allow cycling`: Determines if the player is allowed to use the bycicle
-  - `Allow running (unused)`: Always enabled in all the maps.
-Even if disabled, it doesn't prevent the palyer from running.
+  - `Allow running (unused)`: Always enabled.
+Even if disabled, it doesn't prevent the player from running.
   - `Allow Escape Rope`: If enabled, the player can use an Escape Rope
   - `Allow flying from here`: If enabled, the player can fly from this location
   - `Allow Entralink warp`: If enabled, the player can warp to the Entralink from here
  * Environment:
-  - `Weather`:
+  - `Weather`: Overworld weather value
-  - `Camera`:
+  - `Camera`: Camera perspective value
   - `Fog`:
   - `Flash`:
   - `Object proj. matrix`:

 * Area Resources:
-  - `Buildings`: The file in the Buildings Textures Area Data NARC used for this Zone ID
+  - `Buildings`: The file in the a/0/1/3 Area Data NARC (building textures)
-  - `Textures`: The file in the Map Textures Area Data NARC used for this Zone ID.
-Corresponds to the value in `Area` field + [0-3], depending on the season.
+  - `Textures`: Corresponds to the value in the `Area` field + [0-3], depending on the season.
-  - `SRT Animations`: The file in the Area SRT Animations NARC used for this Zone ID
+  - `SRT Animations`: The file in the a/0/6/8 Area SRT Animations NARC.
+If set to 255, none is being used.
-  - `Pattern animations`: The file in the Area Pattern Animations NARC used for this Zone ID
+  - `Pattern animations`: The file in the a/0/6/9 Area Pattern Animations NARC.
+If set to 255, none is being used.
   - `Lights`:
   - `Outlines`:
   - `Actor materials`: